aoifemcoleman/task_planner/README.md

 - Inspiration for styling using rich library aquired and adopted from [Rich]:(https://rich.readthedocs.io/en/stable/style.html)
 - Learned about creating tables and used code snippets from [Rich](https://rich.readthedocs.io/en/stable/tables.html).
 - Idea for enumeration found on [Stack Overflow](https://stackoverflow.com/questions/73923829/how-to-accept-input-from-an-enumerated-list-in-python) and method learned and modified from [Real Python]([)](https://realpython.com/python-enumerate/)
+- Idea for input validation in menu function taken from here: https://stackoverflow.com/questions/16335771/shorter-way-to-check-if-a-string-is-not-isdigit

 ## Acknowledgements
 I would like to once again thank my mentor Ronan McClelland for being so supportive, for his invaluable assistance and inspiration throughout this project.